ben-sanati/HackAI-22/AutoEncoder/README.md

     model.load_state_dict(torch.load(pthfile_location))
     model.eval()
 ```
-It should be noted that the 'AutoEncoder' class must be instanced in order to use the model as detailed above.
+It should be noted that the **AutoEncoder** class must be instanced in order to use the model as detailed above.